 LEE: Chris had a navy blue satin jacket and I had a cream one.
 On the back it had a Japanese garden.
 Chris also wore sailor trousers – bell bottoms and navy blue – and I wore white ones.
 We did take some stick – it was a bit difficult, what with our hair having gold and silver spray in it too.

 CHRIS: I’ve still got some photos of me in loon pants.
 We also dyed our hair red with vegetable dye and Mike dived in the lido and it all came out.
 Of course, that was when we had hair.

 LEE: From going to all these gigs, we liked what we saw and decided to get into it ourselves.
 So the three of us decided to stop hanging about at bus stops, doing this and doing that, and form a group.
 I got myself an old sax held together with elastic bands and helped Chrissy Boy get a guitar.
-We popped into a shop and changed the price tag on it as he couldn’t really afford the £50 they wanted.
-So he got himself a guitar for 15 quid.
+There was this semi-acoustic guitar in a shop in Camden and it was something like £28.
+So I changed the label to £8 – this was in the days before barcodes – and said to Chris, ‘I’ve seen this guitar and it’s right up your pay packet.’
+So he came down, looked at the price and thought, ‘Hmmm, must be in the sale.’
+So he got himself a guitar for eight quid.

 The first rehearsals